MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 Or use metasploit to do this task for you.

-First start from password guessing as its a low hanging fruit.
+First, start from password guessing as to its a low hanging fruit.

 ```
 # msfconsole